privacy-scaling-explorations/maci-platform/README.md

 ```

-At the very minimum you need to configure a postgres database, nextauth, admin address, maci address and the voting periods.
+At the very minimum you need to configure the subgraph url, admin address, maci address and the voting periods.
 For more details head to [Setup & Deployment](./docs/01_setup.md).
 Once you have set everything run:

 ```sh
 pnpm install